amyschmid/ms-annotator/README.md

 disruptions and allow for resuming after closing the terminal.

 ## Requirements
-The following files are required to run `ms-annotator`
+The following files are required

 ### Main configuration file
 `config.yaml`: